joostkremers/criticmarkup-emacs/README.md

 - Comment {>> <<}
 - Highlight {{ }}{>> <<}

-Note: additions are called insertions here, because it allows us to use mnemonic key bindings. {>>That's because 'a' is reserved for accepting a change.
-Perhaps you should mention that?<<}

 Activating `cm-mode` provides key{--s--} {++bindings++}to insert the {~~patterns~>markup~~} above and thus mark one's changes to the text.
-The provided key bindings are:
+The provided key bindings are: {>>Should you mention that these are nicely mnemonic?<<}

-- `C-c * i`: insert text
+- `C-c * a`: add text
 - `C-c * d`: delete text
 - `C-c * s`: substitute text
 - `C-c * c`: insert a comment
 - `C-c * h`: highlight text and insert a comment

 The commands to delete, substitute and highlight text all operate on the region.
-The commands for inserting and substituting text and for inserting a comment {{(which includes the command to highlight text)}}{>>really!<<} all put the cursor at the correct position, so you can start typing right away.
+The commands for inserting and substituting text and for inserting a comment {{(which includes the command to highlight text)}}{>>That's good<<} all put the cursor at the correct position, so you can start typing right away.

 ## Accepting or rejecting changes ##

-You can accept or reject a change by putting the cursor inside it and hitting `C-c * a`.
-For insertions, deletions and substitutions, you get a choice between `a` to accept the change or `r` to reject it.
+You can interactively accept or reject a change by putting the cursor inside it and hitting `C-c * i`.
+For additions, deletions and substitutions, you get a choice between `a` to accept the change or `r` to reject it.
 There are two other choices, `s` to skip this change or `q` to quit.
 Both leave the change untouched and if you're just dealing with the change at point, they are essentially identical.
 (They have different functions when accepting or rejecting all changes interactively, though.)

 For comments and highlights, the choices are different: `d` to delete the comment or highlight (whereby the latter of course retains the highlighted text, but the comment and the markup are removed), or `k` to keep the comment or highlight.
 Again `q` quits and is essentially identical to `k`.
 (Note that you can also use `s` instead of `k`, in case you get used to skipping changes that way.)